psarando/shire-reckoning/README.md

 #### Why March 21st?

-The following points made by Tolkien in The Lord of the Rings, Appendix D, and his letter #211, seem to support a March 21st start of the reckoning of the Calendar of Imladris:
+The following details given by Tolkien in The Lord of the Rings, Appendix D, and his letter #211, imply that Rivendell New Year's Day was on a proleptic Gregorian March 25 in the Third Age 3019 (the year the One Ring was destroyed and of the downfall of Barad-dûr), which seems to support a March 21st start of the reckoning of the Calendar of Imladris 7050 years before that (590 Years of the Sun in the First Age + 3441 years in the Second Age + 3019 years in the Third Age):

-1. Tolkien's letter #211 estimated the events of The Lord of the Rings occurred around 6000 years ago.
+1. Tolkien's letter #211 estimated the events of The Lord of the Rings could have occurred around 6000 years ago.
 2. Rivendell New Year's Day "corresponded more or less with Shire April 6" (Astron 6).
+    * The timeline given in The Lord of the Rings, Appendix B, lists the Elves' New Year's Day precisely on Astron 6 in the Third Age 3019.
 3. Gregorian January 1 corresponded "more or less to the Shire January 9" (Afteryule 9).
-4. The correlations of the Kings' and New Reckoning dates with Shire Reckoning dates imply these calendars were in sync by the Fourth Age:
+4. The correlations of the New Reckoning dates with the Kings' and Shire Reckoning dates imply these calendars were in sync by the Third Age 3019:
-    * Rethe 25 = Kings'/Stewards' Reckoning Súlimë 25 = New Reckoning New Year's Day
+    * Rethe 25 = New Reckoning New Year's Day = Kings'/Stewards' Reckoning Súlimë 25
-    * Halimath 22 = New Reckoning Yavannië 30
-5. The details of the Kings' Reckoning leap-day rules make it possible to calculate that this calendar drifted 3 days behind a proleptic Gregorian calendar over the 6462 year period from the start of the Second Age to the start of the Fourth Age, which implies the Shire Calendar was also 3 days behind.
+5. The details of the Kings' Reckoning leap-day rules make it possible to calculate that this calendar drifted 3 days behind a proleptic Gregorian calendar over the 6460 year period from the start of the Second Age to the start of the Third Age 3019, which implies the Shire Calendar was also 3 days behind at the start of the Third Age 3019.

-In The Lord of the Rings, Appendix D, Tolkien states that the first day of the Rivendell Reckoning calendar "corresponded more or less with Shire April 6" (Astron 6), but that currently corresponds to Gregorian March 27 [if we align the Shire Mid-year's Day](http://shire-reckoning.com/calendar.html) with the contemporary [summer solstice](https://en.wikipedia.org/wiki/Solstice) of Gregorian June 21.
+In The Lord of the Rings, Appendix D, Tolkien states that the first day of the Rivendell Reckoning calendar "corresponded more or less with Shire April 6" (Astron 6).
+This corresponds to Gregorian March 27 (in non-leap years) [if we align the Shire Mid-year's Day](http://shire-reckoning.com/calendar.html) with the contemporary [summer solstice](https://en.wikipedia.org/wiki/Solstice) of Gregorian June 21, by always aligning Shire New Year's Day with December 21.
 This puts the Calendar of Imladris New Year's Day very close to the [spring equinox](http://en.wikipedia.org/wiki/Equinox) and the 3 Middle-days (Enderi) very close to the [autumnal equionx](http://en.wikipedia.org/wiki/Equinox), which suggests these days were intended to correlate as closely as possible with these equinoxes.

-In Tolkien's letter #211, he estimated the events of The Lord of the Rings would have occurred approximately 6000 years ago, and around that time (and throughout much of antiquity) [the spring equinox did generally occur on proleptic Gregorian March 21](http://www.thetropicalevents.com/pngCharts/eVE_Gregorian1.png).
+In Tolkien's letter #211, he estimated the events of The Lord of the Rings could have occurred approximately 6000 years ago, and around that time (and throughout much of antiquity) [the spring equinox did generally occur on proleptic Gregorian March 21](http://www.thetropicalevents.com/pngCharts/eVE_Gregorian1.png).
 Due to the difference in leap-day rules between the Calendar of Imladris and the Gregorian calendar,